 I have a thing for unlikely matches.

 Back in the day, nobody saw The Woman and me as an obvious match.
-In fact, one night her roommate staged an intervention and listed all the reasons why she should break up with me at her earliest convenience and set her sights on finding a suitable life partner.
-The main theme focused on her perception that I was a long-haired loser who couldn’t go the distance when the going got tough.
+In fact, one night her roommate staged an intervention, listing all the reasons why she should break up with me at her earliest convenience and set her sights on a suitable life partner.
+The main theme focused on her perception that I was a dope-smoking, long-haired loser who couldn’t go the distance when the going got tough.
 Turns out, two out of three ain’t enough.

 To my shame, I can’t resist a touch of schadenfreude when I observe that The Woman and I are 40+ years deep in marital bliss with no regrets.
 In fact, it is our life theme.